-Power isolation is essentially what it sounds like; isolating the power supply from the rest of the applied circuit.
-This is common amongst these agencies for obvious reasons, especially in the medical field.
-With a non-isolated power supply powering your medical PCB, there is a greater risk for dangerous shocks to surge through the supply and into your device potentially harming the user (and maybe even the patient!)
+Linear power isolation is essentially what it sounds like; isolating the power supply from the rest of the applied circuit.
+This is amongst these agencies for obvious reasons, especially in the medical field.
+With a non-isolated power supply powering your medical Printed Circuit Board, there is a greater risk for dangerous shocks to surge through the supply and into your device potentially harming the user (and maybe even the patient!)
 Yikes!

-With a better understanding of the isolated and non-isolated power supplies, where their potential downfalls are, and how they best operate we can attempt to do better with making devices that will work without fail and, certainly, without harm.
+With a better understanding of the isolated vs non isolated power supplies, where their potential downfalls are, and how they best operate we can attempt to do better with making devices that will work without fail and, certainly, without harm.
 So let’s all do ourselves a favor, and consider these regulations well before you set out to operate on another human.

 The Isolated Power Supply

 Again, as it sounds, an isolated power supply is a power supply that is electrically isolated from the rest of the circuit it is powering.
-The ‘barrier’ to most of these isolated power supplies comes from the use of a transformer.
+The ‘isolation barrier’ to most of these isolated power supplies comes from the use of a transformer.

 As previously stated, these power supplies are often required for regulated industries.
 However, the fact that a large magnet is most often used to achieve this, you may as well say goodbye to the space requirements you thought you had.
 But I (and likely many others) would prefer a large device that is isolated and safe, rather than a risk of getting dangerously shocked upon use!